engineyard/ey-docs/pages/using-postgresql-9-with-appcloud.md

     Please consult [[Engine Yard Professional Services|http://www.engineyard.com/services]] for assistance migrating your mySQL database to PostgreSQL 9.

-**Important!** PostgreSQL 9 on AppCloud is an Alpha feature.
+**Important!** PostgreSQL 9 on Cloud is an Alpha feature.
 Always test in a development or staging environment.